HIPERFIT/hiperfit.github.com/publications.md

 ---
 {% include JB/setup %}

+* Mischa Dieterle, Thomas Horstmeyer, Jost Berthold, and Rita Loogen.
+  Iterating Skeletons - Structured Parallelism by Composition.
+  In _24th Symposium on the Implementation and Application of Functional Languages (IFL 2012).
+Selected for publication in LNCS revised papers, Springer Verlag.
+2013.

 * Kourosh M. Rasmussen, Claus A. Madsen, and Rolf Poulsen.
 Can Households Benefit from Stochastic Programming Models?
 An Empirical Study of Mortgage Refinancing in Denmark.
 To appear in